The Role of ATS in the Job Search

 How to Populate Your Resume with Keywords For ATS

-For resumes analyzed by an ATS, it is important to include as much relevant information as possible.
+For resumes submitted to ATS, it is important to include as much relevant information as possible.
 Inadvertent omission of key data can be the difference between having your resume appear in a list of candidates meeting search criteria — and not making the cut.
-For example, if the posting requests a certain level of education you need to include the degree or certification if you have it OR include reference to it if you are pursuing it.
+For example, if the posting requests a certain level of education you need to include the degree or certification if you have it OR include a reference to it if you are pursuing it.

 If you have the keywords and key phrases outlined in the targeted job posting – make sure they appear in your resume.
 Yet don’t just include the words; provide the proof.
-Remember that an actual person will also read this resume if it ranks as a good match, and the system weighs words in context; so keep content compelling and results-rich!
+Remember that an actual person will also read this resume if it is identified as a good match, so keep content compelling and results-rich!
 Keywords in a resume can be nouns, adjectives, or short phrases that describe unique skills, abilities, knowledge/education/training, and/or experience.
 Use a highlighter to identify keywords in a job posting, and don’t forget to note any synonyms to keywords you identify.
 These are similar words or phrases which may also be beneficial.

 Unsure how to identify relevant keywords and phrases?

 - Find 6-8 job postings for the type of position you want (or use the exact position you are targeting).
 Copy the text from the ad.